7 Programmatic Trends You Might Have Already Heard Of, But Not This Way [Quiz]

-What's more, AI can deliver predictive insights by taking into account customer's browsing history, installed apps, past purchases, past interactions with ads, and a customer's resemblance to previously identified high-value customers.
+What's more, AI can deliver predictive insights by taking into account a customer's browsing history, installed apps, past purchases, past interactions with ads, and a customer's resemblance to previously identified high-value customers.
 These insights also help advertisers to improve their targeting and bidding and to increase their ROI.

 Programmatic Trend #4: Audio and Podcast Ads Scale-up

-Linear audio ad formats work like video ads: you listen to pre-roll, mid-roll, or post-roll third-party insertions placed inside the main program respectively.
+Linear audio ad formats work like video ads: you listen to pre-roll, mid-roll, or post-roll third-party insertions placed inside the main program, respectively.

-A more interesting way is host-read ads.
+Another type of programmatic audio is host-read ads.
 It's kind of a native ad in an audio format.
 With programmatic, host-read ads will be also placed dynamically, being pre-recorded to use during any episode of a podcast.